Richardaeld/MonaMemorabilia/README.md

 # Testing
 ## Checking Responsiveness
-Pages should have good UX at a starting resolution of 320*px* *width* by 568*px* *height* and past 1200*px* *width* <br />
+### Pages should have good UX at a starting resolution of 320*px* *width* by 568*px* *height* and past 1200*px* *width* <br />
-+ Assumptions:
+#### Assumptions:
 1. Using latest version of Chrome
 1. A monitor that supports 1080p resolution or greater

-+ Testing steps:
+#### Testing steps:
 1. Open index page in Chrome
 1. Open inspect mode in Chrome browser
 1. Click Responsive tab, underneath the browser address bar, and select an untested device type
 1. Check for visual bugs, misalignments, or bad UX at every single size
 1. Document any problem area or abnormal occurrence witnessed
 1. Select "Rotate" (which is located to the right of the Responsive tab)
 1. Repeat step three through six until all media sizes available have been tested
 1. Select Responsive tab and select the responsive function
 1. Stretch screen *width* from 320*px* to 1200*px* and beyond
 1. Check for visual bugs, misalignments, or bad UX as the pixel *width* is increased
 1. Document any problem areas or abnormal occurrences

-+ Expected result:
+#### Expected result:
 1. Documentation of all bad UX and where it occurs
 1. Documentation of where visual bugs or misalignments occure
 --------------------------------
 ## Checking for Errors in Code
-Code should not return errors<br />
+### Code should not return errors<br />
-+ Precondition:
+#### Precondition:
 1. Website has been deployed

-+ Assumptions:
+#### Assumptions:
 1. Know that vendor extensions do not validate and can be ignored
 1. Know that not all warnings given will show code that requires change
 1. Know that external resources, like Bootstrap, return errors and warnings that do not concern this process

-+ Testing Steps:
+#### Testing Steps:
 1. Open website, copy its index link, and leave open
 1. Open another tab in browser and go to [W3C Markup Validation Service](https://validator.w3.org/)
 1. Paste the link of the website page into W3C's validation bar and submit it to see what W3C finds
 1. Document errors and warnings that need to be corrected
 1. Repeat steps three and four until all pages have been checked in W3C
 1. Open a tab in browser and go to  [Jigsaw (CSS Validation Service)](https://jigsaw.w3.org/css-validator/)
 1. Paste the index page link into Jigsaws's validation bar and submit it to see what Jigsaw finds
 1. Document errors and warnings that need to be corrected

-+ Expected result:
+#### Expected result:
 1. List of problem code and where in the page(s) it can be found
 ---------------------------------
 ## Checking for browser support
-Should not return time out, have an error, or grapical misalignment when viewed<br />
+### Should not return time out, have an error, or grapical misalignment when viewed<br />
-+ Assumption:
+#### Assumption:
 1. Know what the index page is supposed to look like at different resolutions

-+ Testing Steps:
+#### Testing Steps:
 1. Open website, copy its index link, and leave open
 1. Open another tab in browser and go to [browser Stack Screenshots](https://www.browserstack.com/screenshots)
 1. Paste the link of the index page into Browser Screenshots "testing bar"
 1. Pick a device or operating system and select the most current versions of browsers supported by the selected operating system
 1. Repeat step four until there are 25 browser and/or device combinations
 1. Click "Generate" and wait for results to finish
 1. View each screenshot to check for image accuracy
 1. Document the successful browser and/or  device combinations
 1. Click "Back to Devices" and clear all previous selections
 1. Repeat steps four through nine until all operations systems(with browser combinations) and devices are documented

-+ Expected result:
+#### Expected result:
 1. List of supported operating system browsers combinations and devices

 + Actual Browserstack results for this site can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/browserstack)
 ----------------------------------
 ## Checking for webpage load times
-Should return a load time for page
+### Should return a load time for each page
-+ Precondition:
+#### Precondition:
 1. Website has been deployed

-+ Testing Steps:
+#### Testing Steps:
 1. Open website, copy its index link, and leave open
 1. Open another tab in browser and go to [Pingdom](https://tools.pingdom.com/)
 1. Paste the link of the page into Pingdom's "URL" bar
 1. Select the location, North America-USA-San Francisco from the "Test from" drop down menu
 1. Click "Start Test" and wait for the results
 1. Record Results
 1. Repeat steps three through six until all pages have been tested
-+ Expected result:
+#### Expected result:
 1. List of load times for site

 + Actual Pingdom results for this site can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/pingdom)